 Fees and Funding

 There will be a number of places funded by the Department of Health in Northern Ireland.
-NI/EU/EEA students may be eligible for fees and bursary.
+NI & RoI students may be eligible for fees and bursary.
+Students who have already received Department of Health funding for pre-registration Nursing, Midwifery or AHP courses in Northern Ireland will not be eligible.
 Fees for GB and international students are subject to confirmation.

 How to apply